 Lucinda believes in empowering women through greater access to education and development opportunities.
 She is passionate about helping Enrich educate and equip migrant domestic workers with the financial and life skills to pursue their goals and dreams.
+Lucinda grew up in Hong Kong and wants to work towards making the city more inclusive.
 As Executive Director, Lucinda oversees and shapes strategy for programmes, operations, human resources, fundraising and communications.
 She also leads high-level partnerships and engagement with external stakeholders, helping to raise Enrich’s profile in Hong Kong.
 Previously, she was Enrich’s Deputy Executive Director and before that the Senior Programme Manager leading implementation of financial and empowerment education programs.
 Lucinda started off at Enrich as a volunteer and a workshop trainer.
 She has a Master’s degree (Distinction) in Education Management, and a background in education, research and community outreach with women and ethnic minorities in Hong Kong.
 She holds an Executive Education Certificate in Strategic Perspectives in Non Profit Management from Harvard Business School.

 Tynna has been with Enrich since early 2013.
 She has received numerous trainings and scholarships on human rights and women’s issues.
 Under her belt is a 12-year assignment on programme planning, implementation and monitoring with the Philippine Human Rights Commission.
 Immersed in gender discourse, Tynna also has a Master’s Degree in Women and Development Studies from the University of the Philippines in Diliman.
 Her task at Enrich is to ensure impactful content and delivery of financial and empowerment education to migrant domestic workers.
 She is a mother to a beautiful little girl and a wife to a spouse who shares, among many things, celebration of service, family and music.